Matty-El/velo-route/README.md

 The website has the following key elements:

 -   A simple landing page design that provides information about VeloRoute and that presents cycling routes to the user.
--   A registration page that allows users to register with VeloRoute.
+-   A join us page that allows users to register with VeloRoute.
 -   A log in page so that registered users can log in to VeloRoute.
 -   A Routes page that allows users to search rides that have been submitted by registered users.
 -   An Add Route page for users to add their favourite cycling routes to VeloRoute.